featbit/featbit-docs/pages/sdk/overview.md

 ### Javascript

 We provide a client-side [Javascript/Typescript SDK](https://github.com/featbit/featbit-js-client-sdk).
-We also provide a "Dino Game" sample for [React](https://github.com/featbit/featbit-samples/tree/main/samples/dino-game/interactive-demo-react) and [Vue](https://github.com/featbit/featbit-samples/tree/main/samples/dino-game/interactive-demo-vue).
+We also provide a "Dino Game" sample for [Vue](https://github.com/featbit/featbit-samples/tree/main/samples/dino-game/interactive-demo-vue).
 This SDK works perfectly with Typescript, React, Vue, Angular, etc.

-The SDK's GitHub repository contains a full tutorial on how to use it.
+The SDK's GitHub repository contains full tutorials for React and NextJs APPs on how to use it.
 It also provides a sample project for you to try out.

+### ReactJs

+We provide a client-side [React SDK](https://github.com/featbit/featbit-react-client-sdk).

+The SDK's GitHub repository contains full tutorials for React and NextJs APPs on how to use it.

 ### Node.js